Reviews You Can Rely On

 Our Verdict

-We are impressed with the Garmin Forerunner 55 and while it doesn't score as high as some of the more premium models, it's hard to argue that this isn't a great value.
+We are impressed with the Garmin Forerunner 55, and while it doesn't score as high as some of the more high-end models, it's hard to argue that this isn't a great value.
 With a heart-rate monitor, color screen, and a lightweight design, this is perfect for those looking to get into the GPS watch market.
 It could also be a supplemental watch for those wanting a lightweight option.
-You still receive the same Garmin watch interface found on the premium models but with the cheaper price you don't receive some advanced health metrics such as sleep tracking and long extended battery life.
+You still receive the same Garmin watch interface found on top-scoring models, but with the lower price, you don't receive some advanced health metrics and long extended battery life.
+Compare to others in our best GPS watch review.

 REASONS TO BUY